Aish2410/ReactProject/README.md

 On the Orders page, you can view order details, update order status, and delete orders.

 Order Calender view![calendar View](https://github.com/Aish2410/ReactProject/assets/77043096/2cfa9b90-38ad-400b-ba09-e1642391e084)
+Showing a list of orders with details like order ID, customer name, order date, and status in the Orders Management page.

 You can view and display the order with expected delivery date by clicking a particular date on a calender